Crosswalk.com

 The earliest Christian writer to refer explicitly to the singleness of Jesus seems to have been Clement of Alexandria.
 Clement was a theologian who began teaching in Alexandria around A.D.
 180. In the closing years of the second century, Clement wrote against false teachers who had declared marriage taboo; these false teachers had claimed that “marriage is the same as sexual immorality.”
 While arguing against these heretics, Clement commented that Jesus “did not marry” (Stromata 3:6:49).

-About the time that Clement was writing against false teachers who regarded marriage as immoral, a lawyer named Tertullian became a Christian and quickly turned his rhetorical skills toward defending the Christian faith.
+When Clement was writing against false teachers who regarded marriage as immoral, a lawyer named Tertullian became a Christian and quickly turned his rhetorical skills toward defending the Christian faith.
 In a treatise urging monogamy, Tertullian of Carthage mentioned that Jesus, a lifelong celibate, had made God’s kingdom accessible to those who—like Jesus—never engaged in sexual relations (“… ipso domino spadonibus aperiente regna caelorum ut, et ipso spadone, quem spectans et apostolus…,” De Monogamia 3).
 Later in the same treatise, Tertullian termed Jesus “entirely unmarried” and “voluntarily celibate in flesh” (“innuptus in totum…spado occurrit in carne,” 5).

-What is noteworthy in all of these references is the fact that neither author feels compelled to defend the singleness of Jesus.
+What is noteworthy in all of these references is that neither author feels compelled to defend the singleness of Jesus.
 Both Clement and Tertullian, in treatises focused on other subjects, mention this status in an offhanded manner, as if both they and their readers assume the singleness of Jesus.

 Despite multiple media melees over the past few years that have implied otherwise, there is simply no reliable historical evidence to support the supposition that Jesus was married.
 The earliest references to Jesus’s marital status assume his singleness, and the writers seem unaware that anyone might think otherwise.
 Implications that Jesus was married originate in historically-suspect sources, written more than a century after Jesus walked the earth.

 There is, I would add, one more historical hint that Jesus was single.
 This evidence dates even earlier than the writings of Clement and Tertullian.
 The evidence simply this: The consistent testimony from the first century forward was that the church was to be considered the bride of Christ.
 The apostle Paul made this point in the mid-first century (Ephesians 5:24).
 In his description of the end of the age, the apostle John likewise depicted the church as the bride of Christ (Revelation 21:2).
 In the earliest surviving Christian sermon—preached in the early-to-mid-second century—the pastor proclaimed, “‘God made man male and female.’
 The male is Christ, and the female is the church” (2 Clement).
-Clement of Alexandria himself gave this as the primary reason for Jesus’s lifelong virginity: “The Lord…already had a bride, the church”—and these are only a few of many such references from the first centuries of Christian faith.
+Clement of Alexandria himself gave this as the primary reason for Jesus’s lifelong virginity: “The Lord…already had a bride, the church”—and these are only a few of many such references from the first centuries of the Christian faith.

-So what do all these metaphors have to do with the marital status of the historical Jesus?
+So, what do all these metaphors have to do with the marital status of the historical Jesus?

-I suggest that, if Jesus had been married, these references to the church as his bride would have—at the very least—required some further explanation.
+I suggest that if Jesus had been married, these references to the church as his bride would have—at the very least—required some further explanation.
 Perhaps a reference to his “spiritual bride” and his “earthly bride,” or some other shade of distinction offered to distinguish the church’s relationship to Jesus.
 Yet these statements, some of which can be traced back to eyewitnesses of the life of Jesus, seem to be made with the assumption that the church is Christ’s bride and he has no other, whether spiritual or terrestrial.
 This is admittedly a suggestion from silence, but—given the consistent metaphorical references to the bride of Christ—the silence regarding any earthly marriage seems significant.

 Why the Singleness of Jesus Makes the Most Sense

-Several years ago, The Da Vinci Codebreaker—a book I cowrote with my friend Jim Garlow—hit the bestseller lists about the same time that Sony Pictures released the movie The Da Vinci Code.
+Several years ago, The Da Vinci Codebreaker—a book I co-wrote with my friend Jim Garlow—hit the bestseller lists about the same time Sony Pictures released the movie The Da Vinci Code.
 As a result, dozens of television and radio stations interviewed one or both of us in the space of a few weeks.
 At some point during that flurry of interviews, one interviewer asked me, “Why are you so against the idea that Jesus was married?”

 “I’m not,” I replied after a second or two of reflection.
 “If I woke up tomorrow morning and saw that archaeologists had exhumed incontrovertible evidence that Jesus was married, it wouldn’t destroy my faith.
 Jesus would still be the risen Lord.
 But, as I examine the historical evidence, I find no substantial evidence suggesting that Jesus was married.
 And I find even less evidence of some sort of church-wide cover-up.
 I’m not against the idea that Jesus was married.
 I’m against the weak historical basis of such a supposition.”